 In 1998, Pembroke Pines built and opened two elementary schools and a middle school: Pembroke Pines Charter West Elementary and Middle, and East Elementary campuses.
 The Charter High School was then built as part of the City’s Academic Village.
 Two years later, another elementary and middle school were built – Pembroke Pines Central Charter Elementary and Middle Campus.
 And in 2003, the Pembroke Pines Florida State University (FSU) campus opened, the last campus to be built.

 In 2007, our Charter Schools were named as one of the 2007 National Charter Schools of the Year.
 In 2009, the Pembroke Pines Charter Middle School was named a National Blue Ribbon School of Excellence by the U.S. Department of Education.
 This is the highest award a school can receive.
 Additionally, based on FSA scores and other factors, our elementary & middle schools have earned an A rating for 19 consecutive years.
 In 2015, the Pembroke Pines Florida State University Charter Elementary was also named a National Blue Ribbon School.
 Recently, US News & World Report listed the Academic Village Charter School as one of the nation’s best high schools of 2016-17, earning a silver medal.
 In 2017, the schools were named a School of Excellence by the Florida Department of Education.
+Additionally, Pembroke Pines Charter High School was listed as #10 on Niche’s 2020 Best Charter High Schools in Florida.

 The Pembroke Pines Charter School Foundation, a 501c3, was established in January of 2004 to assist teachers and students through the creation of a one million dollar endowment.
 These monies provide scholarships for high school graduates, teacher scholarships for advanced degrees, and Employee of the Year bonuses for instructional and non-instructional employees in the Pembroke Pines Charter School System.